surban/openemc/README.md

     OPENEMC_BOARD=<BOARD_NAME> DEFMT_LOG=info cargo run --release -- --connect-under-reset

 from the respective directory.
 Set the environment variable `DEFMT_LOG` your desired log level.

+## Board IO and ioctl

+OpenEMC allows direct communication between Linux userspace and board-specific code.
+For this purpose the device `/dev/openemc` is provided, which supports reading, writing, polling and ioctls.
+Corresponding to these operations the board-specific functions `Board::io_read`, `Board::io_write` and `Board::ioctl` are called.
+An example is provided in the board file `stm_nucleo_f103rb.rs` together with the host-side code in `board-io-test`.

 ## License